 1. Getting Ready Portraits & Detail Shots

-Ideal time frame: 1 hour
+Ideal time frame: 1 to 2 hours

 Typically during this time, we stage some photos of the wedding dress, shoes, wedding bands, flowers, stationery, basically EVERYTHING we can get my hands on!
 I ask that the rings be left with someone accessible and responsible so we can take them for about 15 minutes to photograph with the rest of the items.
 Then we return the rings to typically the best man (or whoever you designate).